ruggerovaldata/Separating-Candidate-Transients/README.md

 Inserting the bananas credentials in dblogin.py

-Running the ExtractCsv.py file to obtain the .csv files contaninig the eta and V parameters for the datasets dersired.
+Running the ExtractCsv.py file, using the same virtual environment used for running TraP, to obtain the .csv files contaninig the eta and V parameters for the datasets dersired.
 It is possible to select the Filter radius, out of which excluding the sources.

 Step 2: